England

 Block 4: Can global threats to survival be met?

 Block 4 explores wider challenges to the international system and the ways in which the political system responds to them.
-The focus will be on climate change and global health, and gives you the opportunity to practise and understand negotiating through a negotiation simulation.
+The focus will be on climate change and global health.
+It also gives you the opportunity to practise and understand negotiating through a negotiation simulation.

 Block 5: How does the crisis of democracy affect international relations?